zhaoyul/aposd-vs-clean-code/README.md

 is one of the most important ways to reduce the amount of information a programmer has to keep in their mind at once.
 The idea, of course, is to take a complex chunk of functionality and encapsulate it in a separate method with a simple interface.
-Developers can then harness the methodality of the method (or read code that invokes the method) without learning the details of how the method is implemented; they only need to learn its interface.
+Developers can then harness the functionality of the method (or read code that invokes the method) without learning the details of how the method is implemented; they only need to learn its interface.
 The best methods are those that provide a lot of functionality